pimcore/pimcore/doc/Development_Documentation/18_Tools_and_Features/28_Marketing_Settings/README.md

 ## Piwik

-Similar to Google Analytics, Piwik tracking code can be automatically injected into each response.
+Similar to Google Analytics, a Piwik tracking code can be automatically injected into each response.
+Please see [Piwik](./07_Piwik.md) for details.